 After all items for the cost report have been completed, the report is ready for verification.
 The summary verification screen shows the Total Reported Revenues and Total Reported Expenses entered into STAIRS.
-These figures should be checked against the preparer's work papers to assure that all intended Room & Board and Requisition Fee revenues, non-Medicaid revenues and expenses have been entered.
+These figures should be checked against the preparer's work papers to assure that all intended non-Medicaid revenues and expenses have been entered.